DODOEX/docs/docs/coreConcept.md

 ## Base&Quote

-Base 和 Quote 接下来会反复提及的两个概念。有两个很便捷的区分方法：
+Base and Quote are two concepts that will be mentioned frequently.
+Two easy ways to distinguish between them:

-- 在交易中，我们经常提及价格，指的是一个 BASE 需要用多少 QUOTE 来交换。
+- In transactions, we often mention price, which refers to how much QUOTE is needed to in exchange for a BASE.
-- 在交易对中排在前面的是 BASE，后面的是 QUOT
+- In the trading pair, BASE is always before the hyphen while QUOTE is after.

-例如 ETH-USDC 交易对，ETH 是 BASE，USDC 是 QUOTE
+For example, in the ETH-USDC trading pair, ETH is BASE and USDC is QUOTE

 ## PMM Working Status